Best Off-Road SUV Deals — May 2026

 Current APR and cash incentive programs on the Ford Bronco, Toyota 4Runner, and Jeep Wrangler for May 2026.
 Programs expire May 31.

-Off-road SUV incentives are mixed in May 2026.
-Ford is the only brand offering meaningful cash discounts this month — a Memorial Day dealer cash program makes the Bronco the best deal in the segment.
-Toyota's 4Runner is running at roughly 36 days' supply nationally with no incentive support; buyers are paying MSRP.
-Jeep has a lease program on the Wrangler 4xe that is worth looking at if you drive under 12,000 miles per year.
-All lease examples assume 36-month/10,000-mile terms.
+Off-road SUV incentives are a mixed bag in May 2026.
+Ford is the only brand offering meaningful cash this month — a Memorial Day dealer-cash program makes the Bronco the best deal in the segment.
+The 4Runner runs at roughly 36 days' supply with no incentive support, so buyers are paying MSRP.
+And Jeep has a Wrangler 4xe lease worth a look if you drive under 12,000 miles a year.
+All lease examples are 36-month/10,000-mile terms.

 Ford Bronco

-Ford's Memorial Day program is the headline deal in this segment for May.
+Ford's Memorial Day program is the headline deal in this segment.

 | Model | Trim | Program | Terms |